TheFlamethrowerProject/flamethrower/README.md

 > I'll add some soon
 ## FAQ
 > Won't the plastic Melt?
 Nope.
 The butane is ignited far away fom the plastic.
 The chassis will remain at air temperature and will get colder as the butane can empties.
-The flame is a signifcant distance away from the device.
+The flame is a significant distance away from the device.
 ---
 More about me: